-- Autism in Worcestershire - ASPIE is a social self-help and motivation group for adults with Asperger's Syndrome.
-We provide a centre in Worcester where Aspies feel welcome and accepted. - Childrens Centres.
-Find out what's happening at your local Children's Centre - Community Paediatric Service is concerned with developmental delay and learning disability; Motor difficulties such as cerebral palsy and muscular dystrophy; Neuro-developmental conditions including ADHD and ASD; complex behavioural difficulties; sensory impairment; statutory medical & educational assessments (The Community Paediatric Servic South Worcestershire, The Community Paediatric Service Wyre Forest and The Community Paediatric Service Redditch and Bromsgrove) and annual reviews from your local SENDIASS. - Council for Disabled Children A host of useful leaflets on SEND issues many in Easy Read format to help children understand - Disability Information Advice Line (DIAL) Worcestershire - Website of the disability advice line South Worcestershire; local info on: Mobility; Benefits and Finance; Carers Support and Respite; Community and Voluntary Support; Disabled Children's Services; Education and Employment; Health; Housing; Independent Living; Learning Disabilities; Legal Support; Leisure and Holidays; Mental Health; Mobility and Aids to Daily Living and Older People's Services - Dyslexia Parent Support Group.
-Find out more from the Worcestershire Dyslexic Support Group - Footprints Support for Bereaved Children and their Families in Worcestershire
+Support for bereaved children and their families in Worcestershire Learning Disabilities (opens in a new window) We work with people with learning disabilities, their Autism in Worcestershire ASPIE is a social self-help and motivation group for adults with Asperger's Syndrome.
+We provide a centre in Worcester where Aspies feel welcome and accepted.
+Childrens Centres.
+Find out what's happening at your local Children's Centre Community Paediatric Service is concerned with developmental delay and learning disability; Motor difficulties such as cerebral palsy and muscular dystrophy; Neuro-developmental conditions including ADHD and ASD; complex behavioural difficulties; sensory impairment; statutory medical & educational assessments (The Community Paediatric Service South Worcestershire, The Community Paediatric Service Redditch and Bromsgrove) and annual reviews from your local SENDIASS.
+Council for Disabled Children A host of useful leaflets on SEND issues many in Easy Read format to help children understand Disability Information Advice Line (DIAL) Worcestershire; local info on: Mobility; Benefits and Finance; Carers Support and Respite; Community and Voluntary Support; Disabled Children's Services; Education and Employment; Health; Housing; Independent Living; Learning Disabilities; Legal Support; Leisure and Holidays; Mental Health; Mobility and Aids to Daily Living and Older People's Services Dyslexia Parent Support for Bereaved Children and their Families in Worcestershire families and the people who support them.
+Learning Disabilities (opens in a new window) We work with people with learning disabilities, their